Music B.A.

 Electives

-Courses may not be repeated for credit, or be double-counted with courses applied toward modular requirements.
+Courses may not be repeated for credit, and courses that cannot be repeated for credit cannot be double-counted toward major requirements.

 Students may also elect to take a graduate-level seminar in place of their final elective.
 All graduate courses require instructor and/or department permission to add.